Kneasle/config-files/README.md

 # config-files
- A repo to hold my config files for Bash and NeoVim.
+ A repo to hold my config files for programs like Vim and Bash.